lv8777-maker/StockSense/replit.md

 The application uses PostgreSQL as the primary database with Drizzle ORM for type-safe database operations.
 The schema is centralized in a shared module and includes tables for user management, rewards catalog, transaction history, redemptions, offers, social connections, and session storage.
 The database supports features like membership tiers, points tracking, and comprehensive audit trails.

 ## Authentication and Authorization
+The system supports dual authentication methods:
+1. **Phone Authentication**: South African phone numbers (+27 format) via Replit OIDC integration
+2. **Email Authentication**: Email/password with plan selection and automatic tier assignment

-User authentication is handled through Replit's OIDC integration, providing secure login capabilities.
-The system implements session-based authentication with PostgreSQL session storage using connect-pg-simple.
-User sessions are configured with HTTP-only cookies and proper security settings for production deployment.
+Both systems use session-based authentication with PostgreSQL session storage via connect-pg-simple.
+User sessions are configured with HTTP-only cookies and proper security settings.
+The combined authentication middleware accepts users from either system seamlessly.

 ## Component Organization
 The frontend follows a structured component hierarchy with reusable UI components, page-specific components, and layout components.
 Custom hooks manage authentication state and API interactions.
 The application supports both authenticated and unauthenticated views with conditional routing based on authentication status.